Psychopath vs. Sociopath: What Makes Them Different?

 Sociopathy: Origin & Etiology

-Sociopaths are also characterized by a disregard for the law and social norms.
-The cause of sociopathy, or Antisocial Personality Disorder (ASPD) is believed to be a combination of genetic and environmental factors.
+Sociopaths have a rank disregard for the legal and social rules.
+The cause of sociopathy, or Antisocial Personality Disorder (ASPD), is believed to be a combination of genetic and environmental factors.

 However, it is more likely that childhood trauma, abuse, and neglect contribute to ASPD.
 In sociopathy, environmental influence appears to have a more significant role.